qorelanguage/training/04_flow_control/README.md

 an error during doing *something useful*, the error message will be printed and on the other hand if there is no error, the success message will be printed.

+This is related to exceptions which are explained in more detail in [chapter 8](../08_exceptions/).

 # Functions

 A function in Qore programming language is declared by using the keyword `sub` (for subroutine) which can be preceded by